Chris Tomlin

-Christopher Dwayne Tomlin (born May 4, 1972) is an American contemporary Christian music singer, songwriter, and worship leader from Grand Saline, Texas, United States, who has sold over 7 million records.
-He is a member of Passion Conferences and is signed to EMI's sixstepsrecords.
-Some of his most well-known songs are "How Great Is Our God", "Our God", "Whom Shall I Fear (God of Angel Armies)" and his cover of "Good Good Father".
+Christopher Dwayne Tomlin (born May 4, 1972) is an American contemporary Christian music singer, songwriter, and worship leader from Grand Saline, Texas.
+He is signed to Universal's Capitol Christian Music Group.
+Some of his most well-known songs are "How Great Is Our God", "Our God", "Whom Shall I Fear (God of Angel Armies)" and "Holy Forever".

-Tomlin has been awarded 23 GMA Dove Awards, a Grammy Award for Best Contemporary Christian Music Album for his 2012 album And If Our God Is for Us..., and two RIAA certified platinum albums.
-Because of his songs' popularity in many contemporary churches, Time magazine stated he may be the "most often sung artist anywhere".
-Tomlin's 2013 album Burning Lights debuted at No. 1 on the Billboard 200 chart, becoming the fourth CCM album in history to do so.

 Early life

-Tomlin was born in Grand Saline, Texas in 1972 to Donna and Connie Tomlin.
-He has two younger brothers, Ryan and Cory.
-Tomlin was given his first guitar by his father and learned how to play along with Willie Nelson records.

-Tomlin wrote his first worship song at age fourteen.
-During high school, he learned to lead worship in his youth group.
+At the age of 13, Tomlin began singing at the Main Street Baptist church in Grand Saline.
+He wrote his first worship song at age fourteen.
+During high school, Tomlin learned to lead worship in his youth group.
 After graduating from Grand Saline High School in 1990, he entered Tyler Junior College (TJC) planning for a medical or physical therapy career.
 Tomlin graduated in 1992 and enrolled in Texas A&M University to study medicine.
 He grew active in a campus Christian group called Breakaway, where he became the worship leader.
 In 1994, Tomlin graduated from Texas A&M with a bachelor's degree in psychology.
 After college Tomlin participated as a worship leader at various camps in Texas, including Dawson McAllister Youth Conferences.
 While at Breakaway, Tomlin participated in a Bible study led by Choice Ministries founder Louie Giglio.
 In 1997, Tomlin partnered with Giglio to found Passion Conferences.